 Few things go together as well as draft beer and fresh shrimp.
 For lovers of either or both, the annual Shrimpfest & Craft Brew Hullabaloo should be a top priority.
-It all takes place over three days in mid-March and includes mountains of succulent seafood prepared a variety of ways.
+It all takes place over three days in mid-March and includes mountains of succulent seafood prepared in a variety of ways.
 The perfect addition to your winter fishing trip.

 Tons of live entertainment and family-oriented activities are staples too, and a significant portion of the proceeds are donated to local charities dedicated to preventing child abuse.
 The event is held in Sebastian’s Riverview Park and coincides with the city’s annual St. Patrick’s Day celebration, so consider wearing green tights or a derby hat.

-Similar The St. Sebastian River Preserve State Park, it offers 60 miles of picturesque, untouched nature.
+Similar The St. Sebastian River Preserve State Park offers 60 miles of picturesque, untouched nature.
 The park protects the West Indian manatee, red-cockaded woodpecker, and Florida scrub jay.
 Music lovers will enjoy some of the best bluegrass bands in the state hosted at Marsh Landing Restaurant, an iconic landmark in its own right.

 Stick Marsh Bait Tackle Shop

 It’s a great little shop, it’s the only bait and tackle in the area that sells live bait.
 They are right in the middle of town, just east of N Broadway St and Southside of Pennsylvania Ave.
 The bait usually refers to live minnows, real worms, domestic shiners, and wild shiners.
-Stick marsh Bait & Tackle established for more than 15 years ago, it the closest to Fellsmere reservoir an honest, affordable, and quality bait and tackle.
-Our expert guides can provide you with the tips, tools, and techniques you need to catch crappie, bluegill, catfish, and of coarse largemouth bass.
+Stick marsh Bait & Tackle was established more than 15 years ago, it is the closest to Fellsmere reservoir an honest, affordable, and quality bait and tackle.
+Our expert guides can provide you with the tips, tools, and techniques you need to catch crappie, bluegill, catfish, and of course largemouth bass.
 Come check out the inventory to see for yourself!

 STICK MARSH BAIT AND TACKLE